- Where is your school located?

 What are the school fees?

-The school fees are lower than other international schools in Japan.
-Please refer to the Fee Schedule on our website for the latest school fees.
+Please refer to the tuition page on our website for the latest school fees.

 Are there any other miscellaneous charges?

-Miscellaneous charges include school uniforms, meals, transportation, school camps, personal computers and calculators.
-There are also additional costs for after school care, some of the optional afterschool lessons/clubs, Saturday School, and additional support for English Language (if required).
+Miscellaneous charges include school uniforms, lunches, camps, and personal computers (bring-your-own-device).
+There are also additional costs for after-school care, some of the optional after-school lessons or clubs, and additional support for English Language (if required).

 Are there any scholarships?

 Scholarships are available for children of researchers or scholars who are visiting Kyoto for a finite period.
-Scholarships include a 30% reduction in tuition for students from Early Learning 2 to Grade 6; and a 20% reduction in tuition for Middle School students.
+Scholarships include a 30% reduction in tuition for students from Early Years 2 to Grade 6 and a 20% reduction in tuition for Middle School students.
 100% of all other fees must be paid.

 How can I apply?

-Parents must complete an application form for each child.
-Details of the Application Process can be found at the Application Process page.
+Parents or guardians must complete an application form for each child.
+Details can be found at the application process page.

 Is there a student or parent interview?

 No interviews prior to acceptance are required.
-Rather, there is in-class observation period.
+Rather, there is an in-class observation period.

 Are there Japanese language classes?